People can be infected when they consume contaminated food or drink or have contact with infected people or animals.

 Other symptoms develop as the bloodstream carries the infection to other structures, such as the following:

 Guillain-Barré syndrome (a nerve disorder) develops in about 1 of 2,000 of people with Campylobacter colitis because antibodies that the body makes to fight off the infection sometimes also attack the nerves.
 Guillain-Barré syndrome causes weakness or paralysis.
 Most people recover, but muscles may be greatly weakened.
-People may have difficulty breathing and need to use a mechanical ventilator.
+People may have difficulty breathing and need to use a mechanical ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more .
 Weakness does not always completely resolve.
-About 25 to 40% of people who develop Guillain-Barré syndrome have had a previous Campylobacter infection
+About 25 to 40% of people who develop Guillain-Barré syndrome have had a previous Campylobacter infection.

 Reactive arthritis may develop days to weeks after the diarrhea resolves.
-Usually, the disorder causes inflammation and pain in the knees, hips, and Achilles tendon.
+Usually, the disorder causes inflammation and pain in a knee or other joint.

 Doctors may take a sample of stool and send it to a laboratory to grow (culture) and identify the bacteria.
 However, stool is not always tested.
 Stool cultures take days to complete, and doctors do not usually need to know which bacteria caused the diarrhea to effectively treat it.
 However, if people have bloody diarrhea or appear seriously ill, the stool is usually tested.
 A test that identifies genetic material of the bacteria in stool, called the polymerase chain reaction (PCR) technique, may be used so that the bacteria can be detected more quickly.
 The PCR technique increases the amount of the bacteria's DNA to make it easier to detect.
 Other tests may rapidly identify the bacteria (antigen) in the stool.